grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/200 Cloud IPs.md

 ## IP addresses used by k6 Cloud {#cloud-ip-list}

 k6 Cloud uses AWS for load generators.
-Generally, in the k6 Cloud app, and our documentation, we will refer to geograpically distributed load generators as [load zones](https://k6.io/docs/misc/glossary/#load-zone).
+Generally, in the k6 Cloud app, and our documentation, we will refer to geographically distributed load generators as [load zones](https://k6.io/docs/misc/glossary/#load-zone).
 For the IP addresses used in the different load zones and filtering methods, refer directly to [Amazon](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).